SVB Leerink Boosts Forma Therapeutics (NASDAQ:FMTX) Price Target to $65.00

-Forma Therapeutics (NASDAQ:FMTX) had its target price lifted by SVB Leerink from $54.00 to $65.00 in a research report report published on Tuesday morning, The Fly reports.
+Forma Therapeutics (NASDAQ:FMTX) had its price target lifted by SVB Leerink from $54.00 to $65.00 in a research note released on Tuesday, The Fly reports.
 SVB Leerink currently has an outperform rating on the stock.

-Other equities analysts have also issued reports about the stock.
-Cantor Fitzgerald began coverage on shares of Forma Therapeutics in a research report on Wednesday, November 18th.
-They issued an overweight rating and a $61.00 price objective for the company.
-BidaskClub lowered shares of Forma Therapeutics from a hold rating to a sell rating in a research report on Saturday, November 7th.
-Zacks Investment Research downgraded shares of Forma Therapeutics from a hold rating to a sell rating in a research note on Tuesday, November 17th.
-Finally, HC Wainwright assumed coverage on shares of Forma Therapeutics in a research note on Tuesday, September 8th.
-They issued a buy rating and a $53.00 target price on the stock.
-Two analysts have rated the stock with a sell rating and five have issued a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus price target of $61.60.
+A number of other equities research analysts also recently weighed in on FMTX.
+BidaskClub downgraded Forma Therapeutics from a hold rating to a sell rating in a report on Saturday, November 7th.
+Zacks Investment Research downgraded Forma Therapeutics from a hold rating to a sell rating in a report on Tuesday, November 17th.
+HC Wainwright assumed coverage on shares of Forma Therapeutics in a research report on Tuesday, September 8th.
+They set a buy rating and a $53.00 target price for the company.
+Finally, Cantor Fitzgerald assumed coverage on shares of Forma Therapeutics in a research report on Wednesday, November 18th.
+They set an overweight rating and a $61.00 target price for the company.
+Two research analysts have rated the stock with a sell rating and five have given a buy rating to the company.
+The stock currently has an average rating of Hold and an average price target of $61.60.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Cormorant Asset Management LP purchased a new stake in Forma Therapeutics in the second quarter valued at approximately $152,547,000.
-FMR LLC purchased a new position in shares of Forma Therapeutics during the second quarter worth approximately $82,904,000.
-BlackRock Inc. raised its stake in shares of Forma Therapeutics by 160.4% during the third quarter.
-BlackRock Inc. now owns 1,457,768 shares of the company’s stock worth $72,655,000 after acquiring an additional 897,916 shares in the last quarter.
-Logos Global Management LP purchased a new position in shares of Forma Therapeutics during the second quarter worth approximately $59,507,000.
-Finally, Perceptive Advisors LLC purchased a new position in shares of Forma Therapeutics during the second quarter worth approximately $58,113,000.
+A number of large investors have recently made changes to their positions in FMTX.
+Acadian Asset Management LLC acquired a new position in shares of Forma Therapeutics during the third quarter worth $121,000.
+Morgan Stanley boosted its holdings in Forma Therapeutics by 13,970.8% during the third quarter.
+Morgan Stanley now owns 3,377 shares of the company’s stock worth $168,000 after purchasing an additional 3,353 shares during the last quarter.
+Point72 Hong Kong Ltd purchased a new position in Forma Therapeutics during the second quarter worth about $243,000.
+JPMorgan Chase & Co. purchased a new position in Forma Therapeutics in the third quarter valued at about $298,000.
+Finally, Chicago Partners Investment Group LLC purchased a new position in Forma Therapeutics in the third quarter valued at about $282,000.
 60.04% of the stock is currently owned by institutional investors and hedge funds.

 About Forma Therapeutics